Soprso/LeetCode-Questions/README.md

 Contains solved questions from :- https://www.w3resource.com/csharp-exercises/basic-algo/index.php

+and Leetcode

 I am trying to solve for most of the questions.
 Good for getting started to c#.